Birds Korea's Bird News November 2005:

 November

-Outstanding national rarities in November have included Black-headed and Ortolan Bunting and Savannah Sparrow on Gageo Island in 2000 and 2001, Demoiselle (2001) and Siberian White Crane in the Nakdong and the Han-Imjin/DMZ (2001) respectively, Korea's first White-capped Water Redstart and Water Pipit in 2003, and Korea's third and fourth Verditer Flycatchers in 2004.
+Outstanding national rarities in November have included Black-headed and Ortolan Bunting and Savannah Sparrow on Gageo Island in 2000 and 2001, Demoiselle (2001) and Siberian White Crane in the Nakdong and the Han-Imjin/DMZ (2001) respectively, Korea's first White-capped Water Redstart and Water Pipit in 2003, the country's third and fourth Verditer Flycatchers in 2004, and a Ural Owl photographed at Odaeson National Park in 2005.

 (The following records are a compilation of our own sightings and records sent in by other observers.
 As well as being posted on the Birds Korea website(s), selected records are also forwarded to other Korean-language birding websites; records of threatened species are arranged and forwarded to Birdlife International and national authorities when appropriate; flag images and records are passed to bodies responsible for their coordination throughout the flyway; and all records sent to us are used to compile annual reports and to support the evolving understanding of the status of many of Korea's birds.)

-November 27, Eungbong to Oksu and at Songnae (stream and river points in Seoul).
+Eungbong to Oksu and at Songnae (stream and river points in Seoul), November 27

 The stream between Eungbong and Oksu yielded good numbers of waterfowl: abundant Northern Pintail and Common Teal and slightly smaller numbers of Gadwall and Shoveler.
 A lugens White Wagtail preened on the rocks.
 Deeper water downstream (near the Han river) held Great Cormorants, about 60 Tufted Duck, and scattered Pochards.